 - Your employer and/or company should receive an approval of the RPTKA for its proposal from the Indonesian Ministry of Man Power

-- Your employer and/or company need to go through the Pre-IMTA or pre-working permit process and would be later notified the duration that you can stay and work in Indonesia
+- Then, your employer and/or company need to go through the Pre-IMTA or pre-working permit process and would be later notified the duration that you can stay and work in Indonesia

-- Your employer and/or company should pay an advanced fee of USD 100 per month of your stay to the DKP-TKA (Development Funds in Exchange for hiring a foreign worker)
+- After that, your employer and/or company should pay an advanced fee of USD 100 per month of your stay to the DKP-TKA (Development Funds in Exchange for hiring a foreign worker)

 - With the approval of working permit or IMTA, you now have the legal paperwork to work in Indonesia